 Section 5.
 Appointment of members and reappointment of incumbent members will be for a three-year period to provide for staggered terms using the same nomination and appointment process as for original members.
 Any vacancy in the membership of the Board will be filled in the same manner as the original appointments to complete unexpired terms.
-The current membership is structured as follows: City of Corpus Christi, 15 slots (economic development; public employment service [TWC], local literacy council, public assistance, postsecondary education, vocational rehabilitation, an organized labor (OL) and/or community-based organizations (CBO), and eight private sector representatives); Aransas County, private sector; Bee County, two slots (adult basic and continuing education and one CBO/OL); Brooks County, private sector; Duval, private sector; Jim Wells County, two slots (CBO/OL and private sector); Kenedy County, private sector; Kleberg County, two slots (CBO/OL and private sector); Live Oak County, private sector; Nueces County, two slots (organized labor and private sector); Refugio County, CBO/OL, San Patricio County, four slots (secondary education and three private sector).
+The current membership is structured as follows:

+- a) City of Corpus Christi fifteen (15) slots (economic development; public employment service [TWC], local literacy council, public assistance, post-secondary education, vocational rehabilitation, an organized labor (OL) and/or community-based organizations (CBO), and eight private sector representatives); - b) Aransas County one (1) slot (private sector); - c) Bee County two (2) slots (adult basic and continuing education and one CBO/OL); - d) Brooks County one (1) slot (private sector); - e) Duval County one (1) slot (private sector); - f) Jim Wells County two (2) slots (CBO/OL and private sector); - g) Kenedy County one (1) slot (private sector); - h) Kleberg County two (2) slots (CBO/OL and private sector); - i) Live Oak County one (1) slot (private sector); - j) Nueces County four (4) slots (organized labor, child care workforce, and private sector); - k) Refugio County one (1) slot (CBO/OL); and - 1) San Patricio County four (4) slots (secondary education and three private sector).

 All vacancies will be filled within 90 days.
-CEOs may cooperate with each other in exchanging appointment slots for Board members in order to minimize vacancies on the Board.
-Any such exchanges shall be reduced to writing and maintained by the Board, with copies distributed to all CEOs.
-The representative structure of the Board shall be reviewed biannually and revised by review or statute.
+CEOs may cooperate with each other in exchanging, sharing or utilizing appointment slots for Board members in order to minimize vacancies on the Board.
+Any such exchanges, sharing or utilization shall be reduced to writing and maintained by the Board, with copies distributed to all CEOs.
+The representative structure of the Board shall be reviewed bi-annually and revised by review or statute.